wxinix/cpp-explained/src/primitive/CharTypes_CharSetsEncodings.md

 ### *Why not UTF-24 encoding*

-Theoretically it is possible to use a fixed-length encoding scheme that uses 3 bytes to represent each Unicode code point, this encoding scheme would not offer significant benefits over UTF-8, UTF-16, or UTF-32 in terms of processing or space efficiency.
-Many software systems and programming languages are optimized for UTF-8, UTF-16, or UTF-32.
-Additionally, the most commonly used Unicode code points are smaller than 65536, so the use of three bytes per code point would result in wasted space as well.
+Although it is theoretically possible to create a fixed-length encoding scheme that uses 3 bytes to represent each Unicode code point, such an encoding scheme would not provide any significant advantages over existing encoding schemes like UTF-8, UTF-16, or UTF-32 in terms of processing or space efficiency.
+Many software systems and programming languages are optimized for these standard Unicode encoding schemes, making them more convenient and widely supported.

+Furthermore, most of the commonly used Unicode code points are smaller than 65536, which means that using three bytes per code point would result in unnecessary wastage of space.
+Therefore, despite the theoretical possibility of a 3-byte fixed-length encoding scheme, it is not practical to use it in most real-world scenarios.

 ### *Byte order mark*